 Cycling has also made Barbados famous through World Cycling Championship Silver Medalist, Barry Forde.
 He has won competitions in Germany, Australia, Latin America and Europe.
 He won the silver medal at the World Championships in 2005.
 He is also the reigning Match Sprint and Keirin champion at the 2005 Central American and Caribbean games.
 His father Colin Forde was a national champion representing Barbados.
-The National Stadium has a 500-metre velodrome, which has helped Barbados compete at the highest level.
+The National Stadium has a 500-meter velodrome, which has helped Barbados compete at the highest level.

-Barbados Diving is superb all year round with two distinct barrier reefs, wreck dives, a good selection of well equipped and well trained dive centres, easy access boat diving and an excellent selection of marine creatures.
+Barbados Diving is superb all year round with two distinct barrier reefs, wreck dives, a good selection of well equipped and well trained dive centers, easy access boat diving and an excellent selection of marine creatures.
 Barbados has its own decompression chamber situated near Bridgetown and ten fully functional dive operators on the west and south coasts who offer certification courses ranging from one day resort type (instruction in the morning, diving in the afternoon) to the open water and specialty courses, including instructor courses.

 Fencing is a growing sport in Barbados and since 2000 has had its own fencing association - The Barbados Fencing Club.
 The club has 25 members ranging from 16 - 60 in age.

 Field Hockey has been played in Barbados since 1958 when the Barbados Men's Hockey Association was founded.
 Now this body incorporates the Barbados Women's Hockey Association and is known as the Barbados Hockey Federation.
 There are over 650 hockey players in Barbados and all of them participate in the national competition.
 One of the most famous contests is the Banks International Hockey Festival.